raspberrypilearning/morse-code-virtual-radio/worksheet.md

   - Wait for key up
   - Stop playing tone

 We can do this by defining two functions called `wait_for_keyup` and `wait_for_keydown`.
 These functions will use a `while` loop that will make the Pi sleep until the pin state has changed.
 You need to be mindful of the pull up or down configuration you're using.
-For example, if you're using a pull up, the logic in the `wait_for_keydown` function will be *while pin 7 is HIGH keep sleeping*; so while the key is up, the pin will be HIGH.
+For example, if you're using a pull up configuration, the logic in the `wait_for_keydown` function will be "while pin 7 is HIGH keep sleeping"; so while the key is up, the pin will be HIGH.
 When the key is pressed the pin goes LOW, and we can stop sleeping and start playing the tone.
-For a pull down, however, the logic would be *while pin 7 is LOW keep sleeping*.
-In order to have a good response time, we only need to sleep for a very short amount of time for each iteration of the loop.
-One hundredth of a second is ideal (0.01 seconds).
+For a pull down configuration, however, the logic would be "while pin 7 is LOW keep sleeping".
+In order to have a good response time, we only need to sleep for a very short amount of time for each iteration of the loop: 0.01 seconds is ideal.

 The `wait_for_keyup` function will then be the same but will have the opposite logic to whatever is in `wait_for_keydown`.